 Finally, are our hands and wrists.
 Start by stretching one arm out in front of you with your wrist flexed so your palm is facing away from you.
 With your other hand, grab onto your fingertips and gently pull towards yourself.
 Now with both arms stretched out in front of you flex your hands up and point them down to give yourself a nice wrist stretch.
 And lastly, bring your hands down to your sides in fists with the inside of your elbows facing forwards.
 While keeping your arms at your sides, pull your fists backwards to stretch the inside of your forearms.

 We hope you enjoyed this quick machine operator stretching exercise to help combat operator fatigue.
 This video is a helpful guide for stretching at work or even if you’re looking for some office stretches to combat the stiffness from sitting for long periods of time.
-You can save this video to your bookmarks tab or your favourite videos on YouTube for easy access!
+You can save this video to your bookmarks tab or your favorite videos on YouTube for easy access!